Kevin Schumacher

-Kevin Schumacher (born 24 December 1997) is a German professional footballer who plays as a left winger for club VfL Osnabrück.
+Kevin Schumacher (born 24 December 1997) is a German professional footballer who plays as a left winger for club TSV Havelse.

 After starting his career at SpVgg Bad Pyrmont in 2015, Schumacher joined Regionalliga Nord side 1.
 FC Germania Egestorf/Langreder in 2016 after 26 goals in 30 games for Bad Pyrmont.
 In summer 2018, he signed for Werder Bremen II, also in the Regionalliga Nord.
 After two seasons with Werder Bremen II, he joined TSV Havelse before signing for 2.
 Bundesliga club Hansa Rostock in summer 2021.